 Claim Number Three: UV air purifier lamps are completely safe to humans.

 - Mercury.
-In low doses it’s a substance we should try to avoid.
+In low doses, it’s a substance we should try to avoid.
 Unfortunately, many of the bulbs used in UV Air Purifiers use Mercury inside the glass casing.
 And, breaking one of these bulbs could expose you to Mercury vapor.

 - UV-C does not affect skin beyond producing minor irritation and redness.
-However, it will can be somewhat harmful to your eyes.
+However, it can be harmful to your eyes.
 As far as we know there aren’t documented cases of serious injury to the eye, but you should avoid direct line-of-sight exposure.